JazzMaster/LazGFX/libs/sin/readme.md

 You need Lazarus to build this in Windows.
-For C apps: you need MingGW/Centeniial+Bash/MSVC installed
+For C apps: you need MingGW installed or Centeniial+Bash installed or MSVC installed

 If using the Linux terminal avilable in  Sin10 PLEN-TEN-IAL edition, you may find it easier to keep up with me.
 If you arent, you are missing "Linux in Windows".
+MingGW helps.

 You need FPC to build, Lazarus is optional.
 Keep everything in one folder for now.